-- 9. The Respondent and Reporter(s) shall receive a summary confirming the results of the informal resolution, including any appropriate sanctions. - 10.
-Deviations from these procedures shall invalidate the informal resolution or the results of the resolution unless otherwise amended by the Office of the Dean of Students. - E. Formal Hearings If a complaint is forwarded to the Conduct Board for adjudication, the following procedures will be in effect: - 1.
-The Conduct Board conducts formal hearings. - a.
-At the beginning of each academic year, the Dean of Students will appoint and train a Presiding Officer and the members of the Conduct Board. - b.
-The Conduct Board shall consist of an equal number of students and faculty/staff. - c.
-For each hearing, there must be five (5) members, including at least two (2) students and (2) faculty/staff members.
+- c.
+For each hearing, there must be at least five (5) members, including at least two (2) students and (2) faculty/staff members.
 In addition, the Recording Secretary will serve as an ex-officio member. - d.
-Whenever necessary, the Dean of Students may appoint a representative to replace a standing member of the Conduct Board if that member is unavailable to participate in a hearing. - 2.
-Pending the schedules of Conduct Board members, hearings will be scheduled in a timely manner. - 3.
-During exam week, winter/spring recess, or other busy times during the academic year, the hearing process may take longer. - 4.
-Members of the Conduct Board, who assume bias for or against either party, in a particular case, may not serve on the board.
+Whenever necessary, the Dean of Students may appoint a representative to replace a standing member of the Judicial Board if that member is unavailable to participate in a hearing procedure. - 2.
+Pending the schedules of Judicial Board members, hearings will be scheduled in a timely manner. - 3.
+During exam week, winter/spring recess, or other busy times during the academic year, the judicial process may take longer. - 4.
+Members of the Judicial Board, who assume bias for or against either party, in a particular case, may not serve on the Judicial Board.
 If necessary, a replacement/alternate shall be assigned by the Dean of Students. - 5.
-The Reporter(s) must present information that confirms the facts as s/he sees them.
-Decisions made by the Conduct Board will be based in part by the information introduced at the hearing.
-The standard of "more likely than not" (preponderance of evidence) shall be the standard for disciplinary decision making. - 6.
-Should the Reporter(s) and/or the Respondent receive proper notification of a hearing and fail to appear or fail to appear on time, without contacting the Presiding Officer and/or the Dean of Students and providing just reason, the hearing may proceed and action may be taken based on the information received at that time. - 7.
-The Reporter(s) and the Respondent shall be given an opportunity to testify and to present witnesses who will be permitted to give testimony relevant to the case in accordance with the Presiding Officer's conditions (See Section IV, F 2: Witnesses & Information for Formal Hearings). - 8.
-Within five (5) university business days, the Office of the Dean of Students will notify both the Respondent and the Reporter(s) of the results of the hearing.
-Additionally, the Respondent shall receive information regarding the specific sanctions and the right of appeal (See Section IV, G: Appeals). - 9.
-All formal hearings are closed proceedings with attendance limited to individuals directly connected with the case. - 10.
-Both the Reporter and the Respondent have the right to be assisted by an advisor of their choice.
-An advisor's sole purpose will be to advise the Reporter(s) or the Respondent before and after the hearing.
-The advisor may not question witnesses and/or otherwise participate in the hearing.
+The burden of proof shall rest with the complainant(s).
+The decision of guilt or innocence shall be based on evidence introduced at the hearing.
+The standard of proof necessary for the accused to be found guilty shall be by a preponderance of evidence. - 6.
+Should the complainant(s) and/or the accused receive proper notification of a hearing and fail to appear or fail to appear on time, without contacting the Dean of Students and/or the Presiding Officer and providing just reason, the hearing may proceed and action may be taken based on the introduced evidence. - 7.
+The complainant(s) and the accused shall be given an opportunity to testify and to present witnesses who will be permitted to give testimony relevant to the case in accordance with the Presiding Officer's conditions.
+(See Section IV, F 2: Witnesses & Evidence for Formal Hearings) - 8.
+Within seven (7) University business days, the Office of the Dean of Students will notify both the accused and the complainant(s) of the results of the hearing, including the imposed sanctions.
+Additionally, the accused shall receive information regarding the right of appeal (See Section IV, G: Appeals). - 9.
+All formal judicial hearings are closed proceedings with attendance limited to individuals directly connected with the case. - 10.
+Both the complainant and the accused have the right to be assisted by an advisor of their choice.
+An advisor's sole purpose will be to advise the complainant(s) or the accused before and after the hearing.
+The advisor may not question witnesses and/or otherwise participate in the hearing. - 11.
+The assigned Recording Secretary will document the proceedings and prepare the minutes of the hearing. - 12.
+Deviations from these procedures shall invalidate a hearing or the results of a hearing unless otherwise amended by the Office of the Dean of Students. - F. General Procedures for Formal Hearings - The Presiding Officer of the Judicial Board is responsible for conducting hearings in an orderly and proper manner.
+S/he is present throughout all phases of adjudication and acts to ensure that both parties receive the opportunity to present relevant facts and witnesses.
+In addition, the Presiding Officer ensures that final decisions rendered are in accordance with outlined procedures. - a.
+The Presiding Officer will call the meeting to order.